instamenta/NFT-Social-Trading-System/README.md

       click the link and see the list of all of the user's owned and liked NFT's, as a User you can change your picture, description and username as long as they remain unique.

+    * Profile List - there both Users and Guests can see the list with every profile page, and access their profile pages.

     * Upload - Available only for Users after either Login or Register.
 This is from where you can upload your own NFT.
 After uploading you are redirected to your newly created details page of the NFT from where you can always edit it or delete it.